 Step 12: Get on an Income-Driven Repayment Plan (Only applicable to students’ who work in a public service job)

-Get approved for the income-driven repayment plan that offers you the lowest monthly payment and highest amount of loan forgiveness. (so far the process stays exactly as explained above)
+Get approved for the income-driven repayment plan that offers you the lowest monthly payment and the highest amount of loan forgiveness. (so far the process stays exactly as explained above)

 Step 13: Submit Employment Certification Form to FedLoan Servicing (Only applicable to students’ who work in a public service job)